leoherzog/podcastfont/README.md

 $ git clone https://code.podlibre.org/podlibre/podcastfont.git
 ```

-- Copy the `.env.example` file to `.env` and customize the values according to your needs,
+- Copy the `.env.example` file to `.env` and customize the values according to your needs, if necessary,

 ```
 # Edit this file, save it to .env, then rebuild the website.